SN 2024bfu, SN 2025qe, and the early light curves of type Iax supernovae: Early light curves

-For our comparison sample of SNe~Ia we select all objects classified on the TNS by ePESSTO+ within the past two years as `SN~Ia' up to $z \leq 0.08$ -- totalling 323 SNe.
+To produce a reference sample of SNe~Ia we select all objects classified on the TNS by ePESSTO+ within the past two years as `SN~Ia' up to $z \leq 0.08$ -- totalling 323 SNe.
 By selecting our sample from only those SNe classified by ePESSTO+ we ensure a uniform sample in which all classification spectra were obtained with the same instrument and classified in the same way, again limiting the possibility of contamination from other peculiar thermonuclear SNe that were, for various reasons, classified and announced simply as `SN~Ia'.
 We note that by selecting SNe~Ia classified by ePESSTO+, most of our targets occurred in the southern hemisphere.
 This introduces a bias towards redder filters (such as the ATLAS $o$-band) as only $\sim$25 per cent of our sample were observed by ZTF and therefore most lack the bluest band (ZTF $g$-band).
 The choice of a redshift limit of $z \leq 0.08$ was also made to ensure our SNe~Ia sample covers a similar redshift range as our SNe~Iax sample.
 Light curves were again obtained from the survey forced photometry services.
-Finally, to further reduce contamination and remove over- or under-luminous SNe~Ia sub-types, we apply a luminosity cut and select only those SNe~Ia for which the peak magnitude is $-18.5 \leq M \leq -20$.
-Applying the same criteria of four detections after first light and a well observed peak, this gives a final sample of 103 SNe~Ia.
-This selection cut of at least four detections was made to limit any potential bias towards low (or indeed linear) $\alpha$ arising from fitting only two or three data points.
+To further reduce contamination and remove over- or under-luminous SNe~Ia sub-types, we apply a luminosity cut and select only those SNe~Ia for which the peak magnitude is $-18.5 \leq M \leq -20$.
+Applying the same criteria of requiring four detections included in the fit after the estimated time of first light, this gives a final sample of 87 SNe~Ia.

 We note that for both SNe~Ia and SNe~Iax we find no significant correlation between the number of detections and the rise index.
-Indeed, SN~2018cxk has some of the lowest rise indices ($\alpha$ $\sim$ 1) in both the $g$- and $r$-bands despite having $\textgreater$20 detections in each band -- more than any other SN in our sample.
+Indeed, SN~2018cxk has some of the lowest rise indices ($\alpha$ $\sim$ 1) in both the $g$- and $r$-bands despite having $\textgreater$20 detections in each band -- more than any other SN in our sample (Fig.~\ref{fig:fit_18cxk}).
 These values are also in agreement with the rise indices found by \cite{miller--20a}.
+We also note that \cite{miller--20a} and \cite{fausnaugh--23} report an observational bias in which the rise index and rise time are both correlated with redshift -- higher redshift (fainter) SNe are discovered later and biased towards smaller rise times.
+These correlations disappear when limiting the sample to the highest quality SNe.
+Similar to \cite{miller--20a} and \cite{fausnaugh--23}, we find no similar correlation, which is likely related to the selection criteria (public classification spectrum), quality cuts (number of detections), and redshift limit (SNe~Ia with $z \leq 0.08$) used for our sample.